cwarden45/DTC_Scripts/Nebula/README.md

 *My APOE Alzhiemer's risk variant ([rs429358](https://www.ncbi.nlm.nih.gov/snp/rs429358), Nebula alignment in middle)*:
 ![APOE visualization](IGV_APOE.png "APOE False Negative")

+For the two alignments above, the Genos Exome is the top alignment, **the Nebula low-coverage alignment is in the middle**, and the Veritas Whole Genome Sequencing (WGS, regular-coverage) is at the bottom.

 You could see my cystic fibrosis variant in the 1 read covered at that position, but you can't see any reads with the APOE variant.
 The jusitification for the low-coverage sequencing is the use of imputation (at least for traits).
 However, even thought this APOE variant is somewhat common (I believe ~15% of the population), the imputation failed to identify me as having that variant.
 You see that from the .vcf files

 *My APOE Alzhiemer's risk variant*: